 Useful information about Wageningen campus, the city and it's surroundings 🌮 ☕ 🌳

-Wageningen is a small city, but it is vibrant nonetheless.
-Within fifteen minutes by bike, you can explore everything.
+Wageningen is a real student city: Within fifteen minutes by bike, you can explore everything.
 With it’s large international student community it is a real student city.

 Wageningen Campus is one of the most sustainable knowledge campuses in the world and has everything for great student time.